From VS Code to Neovim, is it worth it?

 My recommended progression path to learn Vim would be as follows:

-- Move away from IDE terminal to Fish or Zsh shell in terminal like iTerm2 (now if your IDE crashes your terminal stays alive and vice versa)
+3. Move away from the IDE terminal to Fish or Zsh shell in terminal like iTerm2 (now if your IDE crashes, your terminal stays alive and vice versa)

-- Customize Neovim to be able to use it for ~99% of tasks you do in your current IDE
+6. Customize Neovim to be able to use it for ~99% of the tasks you do in your current IDE

 Selling my mouse and buying my first mechanical keyboard

 Wait, what is a 60% keyboard layout?
-So you are saying all these membrane keyboards are garbage?
+So you're saying all these membrane keyboards are garbage?

 Common sense is generally applicable here, everything is a tradeoff.
-I really do appreciate the portability and low weight of membrane keyboards, yet I choose to carry the extra weight of a high profile mechanical keyboard when traveling.
-I recommend trying out both.
+I really do appreciate the portability and low weight of membrane keyboards, but I find their feel not very satisfying or ergonomic.
+I have found that low-profile mechanical keyboards are the best of both worlds for me.

 Dude, where are my arrow keys?
 Programming your first keyboard

-Moving your hand from hjkl was a waste of time anyway, just use Karabiner with some modification rule.
-Same can be done for merged Esc and ~ key.
+Moving your hand from hjkl was a waste of time anyway; just use Karabiner with some modification rule.
+The same can be done for merged Esc and ~ key.
 Save yourself some trouble and use a declarative config file with Goku.
 See my dotfiles for example.

 Conclusion

-The choice of developer tools is generally individual (unless your company enforces a particular tool), no matter what you use I would strive for being efficient.
-I have learned a lot trying out Vim and I think if your career is longer than 10 years it's worth giving it a shot.
+The choice of developer tools is generally individual (unless your company enforces a particular tool), no matter what you use—I would strive to be efficient.
+I have learned a lot from trying out Vim, and I think if your career is longer than 10 years, it's worth giving it a shot.
 You can always go back to what you used before if you don't like it.

-The fact is Vim is not popular (maybe we have that in common), but given its learning curve it's not that surprising.
-If you are just starting out IDE should not be your primary concern, but if you are wondering what to learn next here is an idea.
-Take into consideration the opportunity cost when deciding to learn Neovim, maybe you could learn something more aligned with your goals instead.
+The fact is, Vim is not popular, but given its learning curve, it's not that surprising.
+Think of the entry barrier to learn programming; it's hard to learn Vim on top of that, but if you learn continously over lifetime you should find time for it.
+If you are just starting out with programming, an IDE should not be your primary concern, but if you are wondering what to learn next, here is an idea.

-Once you are a Neovim user there is also a configuration overhead whenever you need to setup support for a new language or framework.
-The setup generally will not be as smooth as in VSCode or any other IDE.
+Once you are a Neovim user, there is also a configuration overhead whenever you need to setup support for a new language or framework.
+The setup generally will not be as smooth as in VS Code or any other IDE, where things tend to work out of box and save you time.

 Additional Resources